AniketHans/golang/Notes2.md

    ret1 := func1() // This will give Error as only one variable is collecting the values returned by the func1() ret2, ret3 := func1() // This is alright as the returning 2 values are captured in 2 variables respectively.
    ```

+### Saving things to file

+1. Whenever we need to work with the underlying hardware/OS, we can look into the Go's standard library packages for some solution.
+2. The package we use to deal with underlying harddrive is `ioutil`.
+3. We can use the `WriteFile(filename string, data []byte, perm os.FileMode) error`
+4. Eg, `ioutil.WriteFile(a.txt, []byte("hello"),0666)`

+### Byte Slice ([]byte)

+1. Byte slice is related to the string of characters.
+2. It is a slice containing ascii code of a string characters.
+3. For example: "Hi there!!" (string) ---> [72 105 32 116 104 101 114 101 33] (Byte slice)
+4. We need to use byte slice in many functions in Go.
+5. String to byte slice: `[]byte("Hi there!")`

+### Type Conversion

+1. Syntax for type conversion: `<type-we-want-to-convert-to>(value)`
+2. Eg: `[]byte("Hi there!")`, here we are converting a string into a byte slice.

+### Retrieving data from file

+1. We can use `ReadFile(filename string) ([]byte,error){}` function.

+### os package

+1. Package os provides a platform independent interface to operating system functionality.
+It means whether you are running the program on any of the operating system, some functions like Exit(), Chmod() from the os package will work on all of themc .
+2. For eg:, `os.Exit(1)` will exit the program with an indication that the program had some error.

+### Declaring parameter types in functions

+1. We can define function parameter types in the following ways:

+   1. ```go
+      func func1(s string,p string){
+         fmt.Printf("%T,%T",s,p)
+      }
+      func1("a","b") // string,string
+      ```
+      - Here, we have defined the type of the parameter against each of the parameters.
+   2. ```go
+      func func2(s,p string){
+         fmt.Printf("%T,%T",s,p)
+      }
+      func2("a","b") // string,string

+      func func3(a int, b,c,d string,e float32){
+         fmt.Printf("\n%T,%T,%T,%T,%T",a,b,c,d,e)
+      }
+      func3(1,"a","b","c",1.2) // int,string,string,string,float32
+      ```

+      - Here, we have eleminated writing parameter type for some of the parameters and they are by default considered to have taken the type of the successive paramter which is defined like s in func2 have taken the type of p i.e. string and similarly b and c has taken the type of d i.e. string

+### Swapping variables

+1. We can swap 2 variables in the following simple way:- `a,b = b,a`, like we do in python

+### rand.Intn(limit)

+1. rand.Intn() is refered to as pseudo random generator.
+2. Go, by default, uses a random generator that uses a seed value.
+This seed is like the source of randomness.
+3. It means the seed value is fed to the generator and generator generates a random value.
+4. By default, Go random generators use the same seed thus the random values generated are same each time.
+5. We have to change the value of seed if we want a true random value each time.

+### Testing with go

+1. With Go, we get very limited set of functions to test our code.
+2. To make a test, create a new file ending with **\_test.go**
+3. To run all the tests in a package, run command `go test`
+4. The function name should be like `func Test<name-of-test-function>(){}`
+5. The test function is going to be automatically called by the go test runner with an argument `t *testing.T`